Telfer Research Excellence Awards

 Evaluation Criteria

-• Students’ Research Training: The recipient should have demonstrated willingness to participate in the research training of students.
-Evidence for student training can include, but is not limited to: participating in the UROP program, the supervision or co-supervision of graduate students and/or postdoctoral fellows, teaching in the MSc and/or PhD programs, publishing with students, or sitting on graduate students’ thesis committees.
+• Students’ Research Training: The recipient of the Emerging Researcher Award should have demonstrated willingness to participate in the research training of students.
+Evidence for student training can include but is not limited to the supervision or co-supervision of graduate students, the supervision or co-supervision of postdoctoral fellows, engaging in or establishing activities benefiting student research development, publishing with students, or serving on graduate students’ thesis committees.

 Eligibility Criteria

-• Is APUO member
+• Is an APUO member.

-• Did not receive this award in the past
+• Did not receive this award in the past.

 Nomination Process

+At most one Emerging Researcher Award will be bestowed each year.
 Considering the eligibility and evaluation criteria, there might be no recipient for this award in a given academic year.